earthspecies/library/environmental_sound_classification/README.md

 A more thorough description of the dataset is available in the [original paper](http://karol.piczak.com/papers/Piczak2015-ESC-Dataset.pdf).
 This dataset is shared on GitHub [at this location](https://github.com/karolpiczak/ESC-50).

+The dataset is available under the terms of the [Creative Commons license - Attribution-NonCommercial](http://creativecommons.org/licenses/by-nc/3.0/).

 ## Dataset information

 This dataset consists of 2000 5-second recordings.
 The recordings were sampled across 50 classes and the dataset is balanced - 40 recordings are provided for each of the classes.

 All the recordings are single channel and have been recorded with a sampling rate of 44.1 kHz.

+## Cite this collection
+Karol J. Piczak.
+2015.
+ESC: Dataset for Environmental Sound Classification.
+In Proceedings of the 23rd ACM international conference on Multimedia (MM '15).
+Association for Computing Machinery, New York, NY, USA, 1015–1018.
+DOI:https://doi.org/10.1145/2733373.2806390

 ## Table of contents